 If the M-NG-RAN node receives in the S-NODE MODIFICATION REQUEST ACKNOWLEDGE message within the PDU Session Resource Modification Response Info –MN terminated IE a DRBs Admitted to be Setup or Modified Item with DRB ID(s) that it has not requested to be setup or modified, the M-NG-RAN node shall ignore the contained information.

+If the SCG Activation Status IE is included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node may use it to configure SCG resources as specified in TS 37.340 [8].